rmhofer/mastermind/README.md

 [logo]: img/ss.png "game screenshot"

-Besides playing the game oneself (human plater) it is also posible to watch the computer play the game using different strategies.
+Besides playing the game (human player) it is also possible to watch the computer play the game using different strategies.
 Among them are:
 * random feasible (generate codes at random and use the first code that is feasible)